GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

    Term | Definition
    ----:|:----------
   (S,G) | A source-specific multicast channel, as described in {{RFC4607}}.
-A pair of IP addresses with a source host IP and destination group IP. downstream | Further from the source of traffic.
+A pair of IP addresses with a source host IP and destination group IP. discovery broker | A broker or load balancer for AMT relay discovery, as mentioned in section 4.2.1.1 of {{RFC7450}}. downstream | Further from the source of traffic, as described in {{RFC7450}}.
    FQDN | Fully Qualified Domain Name, as described in {{RFC8499}}
 gateway | An AMT gateway, as described in {{RFC7450}}
  L flag | The "Limit" flag described in Section 5.1.1.4 of {{RFC7450}}